 GRA Senior Advisors

-GRA's Senior Advisors are experienced leaders in industry who provide valuable counsel to the startup companies in GRA's Venture Development program.
+GRA's Senior Advisors are experienced leaders in industry who provide valuable counsel to university research faculty and to startup companies in GRA's Venture Development program.

 Serving in CEO, president and COO roles, and with experience as a board director and advisor, Heather is a leader with extensive strategic and operational success driving growth in diverse enterprises, including startup, joint venture, privately-held and public companies.